Over the last four decades, I’ve been involved with every aspect of suicide. In chronological order:

 It’s also good to have an integrative medical doctor who recognizes the effectiveness of natural methods and is willing to communicate and cooperate with other practitioners.
 A crisis or emergency may call for drug or surgical care.
 Much more often, however, natural methods that don’t have potential negative side-effects like invasive and risky interventions will suffice.
 Anti-depressant drugs have black-box warnings about increased suicidal and homicidal behavior for good reason.

 For more information about this topic, read Radiant Wellness: a Holistic Guide for Optimal Body, Mind, & Spirit.
-You can also read article #10: 7 Keys to Fine Tune Your Body/Mind on the www.soulproof.com website.
+You can also read this article 7 Keys to Fine Tune Your Body/Mind.

 The bottom line?
 Your worst nightmare, the life that you may be experiencing right now, can become an empowering event for you and others.
 That’s why, after working in this area for over four decades, I encourage people to find a way to keep on living.
 All things considered, I almost always encourage people to find another way.
 An earthly incarnation is a precious experience.
 Those who work through great difficulties become excellent teachers and helpers afterwards.
 The world needs more awakened people, which you likely are, not fewer.